 Or instantaneous inflow if less than standard, except for Reservoir Brook (Woodward Reservoir), which has a guaranteed flow of 0.80 csm until March 15.

-Once the interconnect pipeline is operational Subject to the schedule described in finding 123 ii.
-The applicant proposes to develop a method to estimate inflows into Woodward Reservoir.
-This will be used to create a site-specific February median flow for Reservoir Brook in the future.
+ii.
+The applicant proposes a method to estimate inflows into Woodward Reservoir via balancing outflow, withdrawal volume, and water levels.
+Alternative methods will be proposed by the applicant if this initial method does not seem to be sufficiently accurate after three years of monitoring.
+These methods will allow a site-specific FMF for Reservoir Brook to be determined after ten years of data collection.